darianodirling/Lyrify/README.md

    - Open the Google Slides presentation where you want to add lyrics.

 2. **Run Lyrify:**
-   - In the Google Slides menu, click "Add-ons" -> "Lyrify" -> "Start."
+   - In the Google Slides menu, click "Add-ons" -> "Lyrify" -> "Lyrify"
    - Follow the prompts to fetch lyrics and add them to your slides.

 3. **Enjoy!**